 Behavior issues?
 Snoopy's only behavior issues is he still gets excited and jumps up to greet people.
 He loves people and it's hard for him to contain his excitement.
 He has improved in this area a lot.
 He also has a tendency to pull while on leash and he must be on a Freedom Harness to help control him as he will pull like crazy if on a regular leash to collar.
 We do not use prong collars or other forms of painful control but Snoopy doesn't need that anyway as he does well with his harness.
 He can sometimes be reactive to other dogs while on leash out walking.
 He tends to have some protective qualities and feels the need to protect his people so he needs a leader who can make him feel confident that protection is not needed.
 Snoopy needs to know he is safe with his person than he does great.

-Snoopy knows how to sit and do a watch me and he's learning more tricks every day!
-A lot of Snoopy's training has focused on impulse control, as he can be very stubborn about what he wants and forgets his manners, so we are continuing to work with him on trading his toys, learning to drop and waiting before going in and out of doors.
-He is crate trained, house trained, microchipped, neutered and is up-to-date on his vaccinations.
+Skills?
+Snoopy knows how to sit and do a "watch me" and he's learning more tricks every day!
+A lot of Snoopy's training has focused on impulse control, as he can be very stubborn about what he wants and forgets his manners, so we are continuing to work with him on trading his toys, learning "drop" and "place" and waiting before going in and out of doors.

 Your message has been sent to One By One Rescue Project.